gholtzap/journal/posts/why_cs_majors_cant_get_jobs.md

 Over time, students and companies have realized this.
 Students are creating projects on their own accord, and companies are hiring such students because they have obtained practical skills leagues above a textbook student.

 If you are a textbook student struggling to get a job in university, this is why.
-You’re not in the same league as students who build real projects outside the classroom.
+You're not in the same league as students who build real projects outside the classroom.

+---

 ## **What Can I Do?**